Cabi is a popular MLM that sells clothes, and they sell a lot.

 It looks for all intents and purposes like ASOS, with decent graphics, scrolling menus that don’t glue your browser speed to no buffering per decade, no errors, sentences that make sense and a blog that doesn’t just cover their own clothing.

-Nice, pretty decent.
-So.
-Do their products live up to their own hype?
+So do their products live up to their own hype?

 Wow.
 They’re expensive.
 Double-take it-must-be-a-typo expensive.